New Jersey Fosamax Lawyers

 There are over 36 million women who use medications like Fosamax to prevent or slow osteoporosis.
 Since the indication of hormone replacement therapy causing increased risk of heart disease and breast cancer, more women are taking bisphosphonates at an earlier age.

 Fosamax was originally approved September 29, 1995.
 In December 2010, the FDA released a Drug Safety Communication regarding the relationship between bisphosphonates and femur fractures.
 According to the FDA, people who take a bisphosphonate drug, such as Fosamax, may be at risk for an atypical subtrochanteric femur fracture.
 These fractures occur just below the hip joint.
 Fosamax users may also be at risk for a diaphysis femur fracture which occurs in the thigh bone.

 If you or a loved one has suffered an injury from a Fosamax side effect, you may be able to file a claim to recover damages associated with your condition.
 Contact a drug injury attorney at O’Connor, Parsons, Lane & Noble for a free no obligation consultation.
-You can simply contact us online or call 1-908-928-9200 or 1-800-586-5817.
+Contact us online or call us at 1-908-282-3979 or 1-800-586-5817.